 - The size of the art

 - The material used to create the art

 - The surface that the art was created on

 - What shipping service you will use to ship the item

 Shop Section – This is where you can separate your items into categories so it will be a more enjoyable shopping experience for your collectors.

-Select Variations – If you offer custom items this is where you will be able to describe the options that you offer.
+Select Variations – If you offer custom items, you will be able to describe the options you offer.

 Shipping Price – You can create a shipping profile or manually add the shipping costs.

 Shipping Origin – Select what country your item will be shipped from.